- ABMS Certification:

 - Research Interests:

 - Clinical Practice:

-- Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Carpal Tunnel Syndrome, Degenerative Disc Disease, Myasthenia Gravis, Peripheral Neuropathy, Lumbar Stenosis, Electromyography (EMG), Guillain-Barré Syndrome, Neurology Services
+- ALS, Carpal Tunnel Syndrome, Degenerative Disc Disease, Myasthenia Gravis, Peripheral Nerve Surgery, Lumbar Stenosis, Electromyography (EMG), Guillain-Barré Syndrome, Neurology Services, Charcot-Marie-Tooth Disease

 Vice-Chair, Department of Neurology

 Dr. Phillips has been vice-chair of the Department of Neurology at UVA for 21 years.
 His specialty is neuromuscular diseases, with a particular focus on myasthenia gravis and ALS.

 Dr. Phillips was born and raised in West Virginia, and earned his undergraduate degree from Princeton University.
 After graduating from West Virginia University School of Medicine, he completed an internal medicine internship at the University of Wisconsin Hospitals and a neurology residency at the Mayo Clinic, followed by a fellowship in clinical neurophysiology at Mayo.
 He joined the UVA faculty in 1981.